Dropout in Training Neural Networks: Flatness of Solution and Noise Structure: Introduction

 \section{Introduction}

-Dropout is used with gradient-descent-based algorithms for training DNNs \citep{hinton2012improving,srivastava2014dropout}.
-During training, the output of each neuron is multiplied with a random variable with probability $p$ as one and $1-p$ as zero.
+Dropout is used with gradient-descent-based algorithms for training DNNs \citep{hinton2012improving,srivastava2014dropout}, which drives the state-of-the-art test performance in deep learning \citep{tan2019efficientnet,helmbold2015inductive}.
+During training, the output of each neuron is multiplied with a random variable with probability $p$ as $1/p$ and $1-p$ as zero.
 Note that $p$ is called dropout rate, and every time for computing concerned quantity, the variable is randomly sampled at each feedforward operation.
-Dropout has been an indispensable trick in the training of deep neural networks (DNNs), however, with very little understanding.
+Dropout has been an indispensable trick in the training of deep neural networks (DNNs).

-Similar to SGD, training with dropout is equivalent to that with some specific noise.
-To understand what kind of noise benefits the generalization of training, we proposes a variance principle of a noise, that is,